essans/RasPi/docs/source/clusterComputingOverview.rst

 The master node will connect to the internet via wireless LAN and using "IP Masquerading" will provide gateway access to the internet for the worker nodes only when needed.

-Operating system on master and worker nodes will be Raspbian/Debian flavour of linux.
+Operating system on master and worker nodes will be Raspberry Pi OS flavor of the Debian distribution linux.

 -----